composi/styler/README.md

 ## Unsupported Features

 Styler provides support for a wide range of CSS styles for components.
-There are two type of styles that Styler cannot handle: media queries and key frame animations.

 Styler is ideal for components that will be rendered a single time.
 Trying to create custom stylesheets for something that repeats, such as list items, is extremely wasteful.